 Social isolation is also a problem for both children and adults who are carers.
 The time commitment given to the cared for often means that the social and emotional needs of carer are set aside.
 Figures show that the number of carers in the community is increasing and therefore the number of socially isolated people in our communities will increase as well.

 Isolation within the rural community is a particular issue for those who are older, younger or on lower incomes, and can contribute to other health and well-being problems.
-Isolation for the elderly is, of course, not limited to rural communities with almost one in five households in Conwy County Borough and one in six households in Denbighshire occupied by a single pensioner.
+Isolation for older people is, of course, not limited to rural communities with almost one in five households in Conwy County Borough and one in six households in Denbighshire occupied by a single pensioner.
 A significant number of these lone pensioners do not have local family support, due to having moved to the area to retire or having children who have moved out of the area.

-The National Survey for Wales [iv] measured loneliness for the first time in 2016-17.
+The National Survey for Wales measured loneliness for the first time in 2016-17.
 Whilst it is not possible to drill down to local authority level, these findings are available for Wales as a whole.
-These results challenge some of the conclusions of earlier research, which have found that older people are more likely to be lonely than young people; however loneliness is often due to of impact of a number of factors on a person’s life.
+These results challenge some of the conclusions of earlier research, which found that older people are more likely to be lonely than young people; however, loneliness is often due to of impact of a number of factors on a person’s life.